bananasarepurple77/hacking/passwordcracking/tools.md

 hashcat sha512-practice.txt wordlist.txt -m 1700

-Once tested check the "status".
+Once tested check the "status" and may need to run command again with "--show" option included.

 ##John